-Among all SDGs, SDG11 has the most substantial relationship with urban transport.
+Among all SDGs, SDG 11 has the most substantial relationship with urban transport.
 Transport plays a crucial role in enabling access and inclusion in two ways.
-First, by enabling access to affordable housing and basic services, especially for the urban poor residing in peripheral low-income housing (SDG11.1)^[47,48].
-Second, through universal design and inclusive planning, urban transport systems improve accessibility, mobility, and, in turn, quality of life for all, especially vulnerable socio-economic groups (SDG11.2)^[49,46,20].
+First, by enabling access to affordable housing and basic services, especially for the urban poor residing in peripheral low-income housing (SDG 11.1)^[47,48].
+Second, through universal design and inclusive planning, urban transport systems improve accessibility, mobility, and, in turn, quality of life for all, especially vulnerable socio-economic groups (SDG 11.2)^[49,46,20].
 Although walking is the most preferred mode of transport (80% of intrazonal trips in Udaipur are on foot), Udaipur's 4% AT network coverage fairs poorly against the national average of 75% coverage.
 It causes a trade-off with most of the city's transport users.
-Udaipur's slim PT network, low frequency of buses, and lack of last-mile connectivity discourage the use of PT; of all PT users, only 5% of users actively choose PT, and only 8% of users find PT accessible in Udaipur.
-The AT infrastructure conditions create inaccessible streets for most users (other than personal vehicle users), creating a distorted mode mix and unequal distribution of road space in Udaipur (SDG11.2, 11.3, 11.5 & 11.7).
-The lack of effective integration of land-use and transport leads to urban sprawl and increases a city's carbon footprint^[20,50].
-Like most cities in South Asia, Udaipur's rapid motorization and a multi-fold increase in passenger transport demand results in longer trip lengths, more frequent and more severe traffic congestions, longer travel time, higher fuel costs, increased emissions, and air pollution (SDG11.6).
+Udaipur's slim PT network, low frequency of buses, and lack of last-mile connectivity discourage the use of PT; of all PT users, only 5% actively choose PT, and only 8% of users find PT accessible in Udaipur.
+The AT infrastructure conditions create inaccessible streets for most users (other than personal vehicle users), creating a distorted mode mix and an unequal distribution of road space in Udaipur (SDG 11.2, 11.3, 11.5, and 11.7).
+The lack of effective integration of land use and transport leads to urban sprawl and increases a city's carbon footprint^[20,50].
+Like most cities in South Asia, Udaipur's rapid motorization and a multi-fold increase in passenger transport demand result in longer trip lengths, more frequent and more severe traffic congestions, longer travel times, higher fuel costs, increased emissions, and air pollution (SDG 11.6).
 Udaipur experiences about 4,500 tons of PM10 and 17 million tons of CO2 annually, considerably higher RSPM and SPM percentages than Central Pollution Control Board (CPCB) standards.

 2.2.6.
-SDG13-Climate action
+SDG 13-Climate action

-Decoupling transport sector emissions is strongly linked to enhanced climate action and resilience (SDG13.2 & 13.3).
+Decoupling transport sector emissions is strongly linked to enhanced climate action and resilience (SDG 13.2 and 13.3).
 Increased dependence on motorization in Udaipur adds pressure on the existing road infrastructure and causes high congestion and emissions^[15,51].
-Additionally, Udaipur's fleet composition across modes is highly unsustainable; over 23% of 2-wheelers (2Ws) in Udaipur are Bharat Standard-1 (BS1)4, and another 55% are BS2, contributing to about 80% of the city's total carbon monoxide, and 65% of city's total carbon dioxide.
+Additionally, Udaipur's fleet composition across modes is highly unsustainable; over 23% of 2-wheelers (2Ws) in Udaipur are Bharat Standard-1 (BS1)4, and another 55% are BS2, contributing to about 80% of the city's total carbon monoxide and 65% of the city's total carbon dioxide.
 2-wheelers are also a leading source of NOx and other pollutants.
 40% of Udaipur's IPT fleet is also older than 15 years, contributing to high levels of pollutants.
-City's neglected and underperforming AT and PT systems pose a threat to SDG13, as with increased income, the captive AT and PT users are more likely to shift to motorized transport for first-last mile or whole trips; over 55% of AT users and 62% PT users expressed a willingness to shift to personal vehicles with increased income levels.
+The city's neglected and underperforming AT and PT systems pose a threat to SDG 13, as with increased income, the captive AT and PT users are more likely to shift to motorized transport for first-last mile or whole trips; over 55% of AT users and 62% of PT users expressed a willingness to shift to personal vehicles with increased income levels.